Stats

 Species Information

-• The Critically Endangered Fiji Crested Iguana is around 13,000, with 12,000 of those individuals occurring on the tiny 70 hectare island of Yadua Taba.
-The remaining estimate of less than 1,000 individuals in total are scattered among 14 other islands.
+- The species is listed by IUCN as Critically Endangered, with an estimated population of only about 13,000, with 12,000 of those occurring on the small island of Yadua Taba.
+The remaining individuals are scattered among 14 other islands.

-• Habitat loss remains the biggest threat, as all three species of Pacific Iguanas are arboreal foliage feeders that depend on a small number of native forest trees for the leaves, flowers, and fruit that they eat.
-Feral domestic cats, and introduced mongoose and rats are a serious predation threat to this species on islands where they co-occur with Crested Iguanas.
+- Habitat loss remains the biggest threat, since they depend on a small number of native forest trees for food.
+Feral domestic cats and introduced mongoose and rats are a predation threat.

-• A Species Action Plan for all Fijian iguanas is currently being prepared.
-Conservation recommendations will need to focus on invasive predator control, habitat protection, improved forestry and agricultural practices, and education and outreach to local communities
+- A Species Action Plan for all Fijian iguanas is underway, focusing on habitat protection and restoration, invasive predator control, improved forestry and agricultural practices, and education and outreach to local communities.

 IIF Grants Received